-This extensive guide is designed to clear up any questions one may have regarding this globally loved pastime.
-Not only will we share the best US betting sites, but we’ll also share information to make you a winning bettor, explain gambling’s legal status in the various states, and explore both the history and future of sports wagers.
+This guide has been extensively written to answer any questions you may have about this worldwide favorite pastime.
+We not only provide you with the best betting sites in the US, but also information that can make you a winning bettor.
+We also explain the legal status of gambling in the various states.
+Finally, we explore both the history and the future of sports betting.

 So, what are the best sports betting sites for US residents?
 Here they are: